activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 The simple Monte Carlo algorithms rely on _independent_ samples from a target distribution to be useful.
 Relaxing the independence assumption leads to correlated samples via Markov Chain Monte Carlo (MCMC) family of algorithms.

-- IM's PhD Thesis, Chapter 1,2 \cite{murray2007advances} is arguably the best introduction to the topic.
+- IM's [PhD Thesis](http://homepages.inf.ed.ac.uk/imurray2/pub/07thesis/murray_thesis_2007.pdf), Chapter 1,2 is arguably the best introduction to the topic of MCMC.
+- Betancourt's [_A Conceptual Introduction to Hamiltonian Monte Carlo_](https://arxiv.org/abs/1701.02434) is the best introduction to HMC.
 - PRML Chapter 11.2 \cite{bishop2006pattern}

 ### Variational Inference